-Kava.
-Is Latin for Intoxicating pepper.
-Kava is a sedative and a anesthetic.
+Kava is Latin for Intoxicating pepper.
+Kava is a sedative and a anaesthetic.

-Waka.
-Is the lower halve of the plant.
+Waka is the lower half of the plant.
 Waka is stronger and is slightly darker in color

-Tanoa.
-The Kava Bowl, is the mad from the Vesi tree
+Tanoa, the Kava bowl, is the made from the Vesi tree

 The actual specifics of a Fijian Kava ceremony can differ, depending on location.
 Some villages will do it one way, while another village will do something different.
 However, there are a few things that seem to be common to most places.

 Everyone in the ceremony should be dressed accordingly in a Sulu.
-Women are also expected to have their shoulders covered and ever one remove there hats, sun glasses and shoes.
+Women are also expected to have their shoulders covered and everone must remove hats, sun glasses and shoes.

 Thank the person with"vinaka" when handing back the bowl